Punjabi cinema: 1980s

-Chann Pardesi, the first Punjabi film to win the national award, was released in 1980, and was the biggest hit of that year.
-It starred Raj Babbar, Rama Vij, Amrish Puri, Om Puri, and Kulbhushan Kharbanda.
+In 1980, Chann Pardesi, the first Punjabi film to win the national award, was released.
 Fauji Chacha had veteran Bollywood actor Sanjeev Kumar in the lead.
-A remake of Mulkh Raj Bhakhri's 1958 film Bhangra came out in 1980 from director Mohan Bhakhri.
-The film was titled Jatti, and starred Sundar, Nishi, Mehar Mittal, and Aparna Chowdhry.
-As with the original, the remake was a tremendous success.

 1981 had only one hit: Balbiro Bhabhi.
 This film had Veerendra in the lead role.

-Two major releases of 1982 were Jatt Da Gandasa and Sarpanch.
-Sarpanch starred Veerendra.
+Two major releases of 1982 were Jatt Da Gandasa and Sarpanch which starred Veerendra.

 In 1983, many movies were released, with Putt Jattan De being the biggest commercially.

 Veerendra had another hit in 1984 with the film Yaari Jatt Di.
 This was the first Punjabi film to have more than half its footage shot in the United Kingdom.
 Mamla Garbar Hai was a hit for actor Gurdas Mann.
 The film's songs were especially loved.

-Two hit films of 1985 were Mohammad Sadiq's Guddo and Veerendra's Vairi, Ucha Dar Babe Nanak Da was also in 1985, it is religious film that established Gurdas Mann as a star..
+Two hit films of 1985 were Mohammad Sadiq's Guddo and Veerendra's Vairi.
+Ucha Dar Babe Nanak Da, was a religious film that established Gurdas Mann as a star..
 Long Da Lishkara was the big hit of 1986, starring Raj Babbar, Gurdas Mann, Om Puri, and Nina Deol.

-In 1987 Veerendra starred in Patola and Jor Jatt Da.
+In 1987, Veerendra starred in Patola and Jor Jatt Da.
 Punjab was shaken with the assassination of Veerendra by gunshot during the filming of Jatt Tey Zameen.
 The death opened the door for supporting actors including Guggu Gill and Yograj Singh to take leading roles.

-1988 had Patola as one of the major release.
-In 1989 came the critically acclaimed Marhi Da Deeva.
-The film starred Raj Babbar, Pankaj Kapur, Kanwaljit Singh, Parikshit Sahni, and Deepti Naval.
+1988 had Patola as a major release.

+In 1989, the critically acclaimed Marhi Da Deeva released.